What Are Some Common Child Visitation (Residential) Schedules In Washington?

 One of the most difficult aspects of a Washington State divorce is determining a child visitation schedule that works for both parents and that is also in the best interest of their child or children.
+The laws in Washington State don't use the term "visitation schedule," instead a residential schedule is created which determines which home the child will reside on which days.
 While many child visitation schedules are determined by the parents themselves, or sometimes with the help of a mediator, other parenting plans are ultimately decided by a divorce court.
 While child visitation schedules are often formed so that children spend significant time with both parents, other child visitation schedules may differ depending on the best interests of the child.

 Examples of Child Visitation Schedules